Frequently Asked Questions

 What is an out-of-pocket maximum?

-This is the maximum amount of money the student has to pay for claims per illness or injury per plan year.
-After the deductible has been met, the plan will pay 80% for PPO and 50% for non-PPO, up to $200,000 per policy year.
+This is the maximum amount of money the student has to pay for claims per plan year.
+The out-of-pocket maximum for 2016-2017 is $6350.00.
+After the deductible has been met, the plan will pay 80% for PPO and 50% for non-PPO.

 Comments or additional questions you think we should add to our FAQ?
 Contact us at: